Skip to main content

 College of Europe campus in Warsaw-Natolin

 Established in 1949, the College of Europe, based in Bruges, Belgium, is a university institute which offers Master’s degree courses in European studies.
 Its campus in Warsaw-Natolin, Poland, was established in 1992 with the financial support of the Polish Government and the European Commission.
-The Natolin campus provides a Master’s degree programme in European Interdisciplinary Studies in English and French.
+The Natolin campus provides Master’s degree programmes in European Interdisciplinary Studies and in Transatlantic Affairs in English and / or French.

 Collegium Polonicum in Słubice

-The Collegium Polonicum is a joint unit of the Adam Mickiewicz University in Poznań, Poland, and the Viadrina European University in Frankfurt an der Oder, Germany.
-It offers programmes to students, conducts research, for example, on European integration and border regions, and supports collaboration between Polish and German academics.
+The Collegium Polonicum is a joint unit of the Adam Mickiewicz University (AMU) in Poznań, Poland, and the European University Viadrina (EUV) in Frankfurt, Germany.
+It offers first- and second-cycle programmes (in Polish Studies, German Studies, Law, Digital Entrepreneurship, and Governance of Organisations) and post-graduate programmes in Polish, German or English.
+Most of the degree programmes lead to a double AMU and EUV degree.
+The unit also conducts research, for example, on European integration and border regions, and supports collaboration between Polish and German academics.
 Based on the agreement signed between the Polish Minister of National Education and the Minister of Science, Research and Culture of the Federal State of Brandenburg in 2002, the Collegium hosts not only students from the partner universities undertaking a study period or following postgraduate courses, but also students and graduates from other HEIs.